Alloy Artifacts

 By 1913 C.M.B.
 Wrench had relocated to Garwood, New Jersey, where it remained in operation until at least the early 1920s.

 A 1915 Industrial Directory of New Jersey noted C.M.B.
 Wrench with four employees.
-A 1918 Industrial Directory of New Jersey listed the company with 6 employees on page 212, and a 1921 Directory of Directors listed Williard S. Tuttle as the president of C.M.B.
+A 1918 Industrial Directory of New Jersey listed the company with 6 employees on page 212, and a 1921 Directory of Directors listed Willard S. Tuttle as the president of C.M.B.
 Wrench.

 Patents